 Where you stay on your journey largely depends on what portions of the road you will be making your way through and what particular sites you’d like to see.
 There are several options for camping within National Park grounds along the parkway.

+The Mt.
+Pisgah Campground in the Flat Laurel Gap in Canton, North Carolina is a popular destination with 70 different RV sites.
 The grounds offer no electrical or water hookups so be prepared to dry camp.
 Camping at Mt.
 Pisgah includes to scenic hikes in Mount Pisgah itself as well as the Frying Pan Mountain Trails.

 If you’re making your way across the Blue Ridge Parkway in southwestern Virginia, I recommend the Rocky Knob Campground.
 While there are no electrical or water hookups it is still a fantastic starting point for some of the greatest hikes along the parkway including the majestic rolling hills of the Black Ridge Trail and the deep forests of Rockcastle Gorge.